FreemoX/ERSCMU/README.md

 ERSCMU is in no way affiliated with From Software, Elden Ring, or the Elden Ring Seamless Coop mod.
 This is just a personal project meant to provide a easy-to-use solution to manage the ERSC mod without having to edit files or mess with downloading and extracting files.

 ## Application Images
+_Note that these screenshots likely will not represent future versions of ERSCMU as the GUI, features, and design choices may change in newer versions_
 ![Main Window](assets/main.png)
 ![Settings Window](assets/settings.png)
 ![Update Confirmation](assets/update_confirmation.png)